QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 Where to put firewall rules
 ---------------------------

-Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* AppVMs supplying networking, iptables commands should be added to the `/rw/config/rc.local` script.
+Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all PedOS *except* AppVMs supplying networking, iptables commands should be added to the `/rw/config/rc.local` script.
-For AppVMs supplying networking (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.
+For AppVMs supplying networking (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/PedOS-firewall-user-script`.

 Firewall troubleshooting
 ------------------------

-Firewall logs are stored in the systemd journal of the qube the firewall is running in (probably `sys-firewall`).
+Firewall logs are stored in the systemd journal of the PedOS VM the firewall is running in (probably `sys-firewall`).
-You can view them by running `sudo journalctl -u qubes-firewall.service` in the relevant qube.
+You can view them by running `sudo journalctl -u PedOS-firewall.service` in the relevant PedOS VM.
 Sometimes these logs can contain useful information about errors that are preventing the firewall from behaving as you would expect.